 Professor Cassidy received his B.A. degree, magna cum laude, from the University of Notre Dame, and his J.D. degree, magna cum laude, from Harvard Law School.
 Following law school he served as law clerk to the Honorable Edward F. Hennessey, Chief Justice of the Massachusetts Supreme Judicial Court, and then as a litigation associate at the Boston law firm of Foley, Hoag.

 Professor Cassidy served as the Faculty Director of BC Law's Rappaport Center for Law and Public Policy from 2015-2018.
 He served as Associate Dean for Academic Affairs from 2007-2010 and as Associate Dean for Administration and Finance from 1996 to 2002.
-He has three times been awarded the Emil Slizewski prize for distinguished teaching by the graduating class at commencement.
+He has four times been awarded the Emil Slizewski prize for distinguished teaching by the graduating class at commencement.